 Introductory section

 Alignment of planning

 Strategic Plan 2024-2025

 Our Vision, Mission, and Values

+Our Pepeha

 Our Vision

 Our Mission

 Our Values / Our Tikanga

+Our Tohu - "Te Tara o Te Ika a Maui"

+Our Crest and Motto

 Our Strategic goals (intents)

 Our Strategic Priorities

-Our Tohu - "Te Tara o Te Ika a Maui"

-Our Crest and Motto

 Giving effect to Te Tiriti o Waitangi

-Annual Plan 2024 (Summary)1

-Annual Plan 2024 (Detail)1
+Annual Plan 2025

+Our key priorities for 2025

+Improving Achievement

-Strategic Goal Intent 1: We will give effect to Te Tiriti o Waitangi1
+Strategic Goal Intent 1: We will give effect to Te Tiriti o Waitangi

 Strategic Priority 1.1 Our curriculum and other programmes will promote equity and excellence.
 (NELP 3 and 5)

 Strategic Priority 1.2 Culturally responsive relationships and pedagogy are at the centre of our work with our community.
 (NELP 2, 5 and 6)1

 Strategic Priority 1.3 Understanding of our whenua and historical narratives are nurtured.
 (NELP 2, and 6)1

-Strategic Goal Intent 2: We will support all taiohi / young people to reach for their potential
+Strategic Goal Intent 2: We will support all taiohi / young people to reach for their potential1

 Strategic Priority 2.1: Ākonga / learners' strengths, needs and whānau aspirations will be valued.
-(NELP 2 and 4)
+(NELP 2 and 4

 Strategic Priority 2.2: Our holistic local curriculum will set the foundations for future-focused success for taiohi young people.
-(NELP 4)
+(NELP 4)2

 Strategic Priority 2.3: Kaimahi / staff will reflect and develop their professional capabilities for continuous improvement (NELP 5 and 6)

-Strategic Goal Intent 3: We will value everyone, so they are safe and acknowledged for who they are
+Strategic Goal Intent 3: We will value everyone, so they are safe and acknowledged for who they are2

 Strategic Priority 3.1: A safe, inclusive environment creates a sense of belonging for all.
-(NELP 1 and 3)
+(NELP 1 and 3)2

 Strategic Priority 3.2: Achievement, progress, and success will be recognised for all in our school community.
-(NELP 3 and 7)
+(NELP 3 and 7)2

 Strategic Priority 3.3: Opportunities for engagement and collaboration strengthen connection in our community.
-(NELP 3 and 7)
+(NELP 3 and 7)2

-APPENDIX 1: Our Context
+APPENDIX 1: Our Context3

 Introduction